If you immigrated to Canada, you need to show your Record of Landing to get your Old Age Pension.

-To get urgent processing, you must include a copy of a letter from Service Canada advising that your application for a pension will be closed or rejected within a certain timeframe if the copy of your IMM1000 is not provided.
-If your proof of urgency is accepted, your Record of Landing should be issued within 4 - 8 weeks; the regular processing time for a replacement Record of Landing is six months.
+To get urgent processing, you must include a copy of a letter from Service Canada advising that your application for a pension will be closed or rejected within a certain time-frame if the copy of your IMM1000 is not provided.
+If your proof of urgency is accepted, your Verification of Status should be issued within 4 - 8 weeks; the regular processing time for a replacement Record of Landing is six months.

 Cost and Processing Time

 |Urgent Processing||4 - 8 weeks||$450.37|

 Who can get a replacement Record of Landing / IMM1000 / Verification of Status document?

 Almost any person who has ever entered Canada can apply for a Verification of Status document.
 If you landed in Canada as a permanent resident, you can get the VOS to replace your Record of Landing IMM1000 document.
 Any of these people can apply for the replacement of their status document in Canada:

 - Current or former Permanent Residents of Canada